json420/degu/doc/degu.base.rst

 .. warning::

+    :mod:`degu.base` includes some internal API and will still be subject to breaking API changes even after the public API in :mod:`degu.server` and :mod:`degu.client` are declared stable for the Degu 1.x series.

-    The :mod:`degu.base` API in particular is not yet stable, will likely still undergo fairly dramatic change as the dust settles.
-It is documented to help you understand how Degu is implemented, but you should really use the higher level API in :mod:`degu.server` and :mod:`degu.client`.
+    Such internal API is clearly marked here, and is documented simply to help you understand how Degu is implemented.

+Overtime time, all of :mod:`degu.base` will have a C implementation for production use, plus a Python reference implementation to help clarify the design and validate the correctness of the C implementation.